PHSKC-APDE/claims_data/README.md

 - hca_sftp - Access to HCA SFTP file portal
 - here - Sign up for HERE freemium API (https://developer.here.com/) -  App ID and API Key
 - hhsaw_dev - Access to Azure SQL Servers, will require to update as you update your KC and PH domain passwords
+- inthealth_edw - Storage Account Key used with COPY INTO function for Azure SQL tables (acquire from KCIT)
+- adl_tenant - Azure Datalake Tenant ID for uploading new files to the datalake (username is either "dev" or "prod")
+- adl_app - Azure Datalake App ID for uploading new files to the datalake (username is either "dev" or "prod")